Frequently asked questions about Microsoft Forms

-Log in to forms.office.com and start creating surveys, quizzes, and polls.
+Log in to Microsoft Forms to start creating surveys, quizzes, polls, and other types of forms.

 Microsoft Forms authors can toggle their settings to allow users outside of their organization to respond to their survey or quiz.
 In this case, users will be submitting responses anonymously.
 If you want to see who has filled out your survey or quiz, you can require respondents to fill in their names as part of your questionnaire.

 Microsoft Forms runs on Windows, Mac, Android, iOS, and web platforms.

 Microsoft Forms is available to use on desktop and mobile browsers, ensuring a broad audience can respond to your survey or quiz without having to download a separate app.